Step 3: Talk with the other employer

 It can be helpful and reassuring for staff if the new employer is there to answer any questions and give information directly.
 You should both agree what you want to say before any meetings to avoid any misunderstandings.

-If you cannot agree on these points, you might want to get legal advice.
+If you cannot agree on these points or whether TUPE applies to the transfer, you might want to get legal advice.

 Make a transfer plan